 The words "life flourishes" were inspired by Bill Gammage's list of rules that guided aboriginal management of country in his epic book The Biggest Estate on Earth:

-We believe that native life on the island can flourish in harmony with human life.
+We believe that native life on the island can flourish in harmony with human life, as it has done in the past.

 Our mission statement